Romans 3:21-31

 Read more…

 1. The past redemption of our souls (Eph.
 1:7; Rom.
-3:24)
+3:24) - a soul set free from sin

 2. The present redemption of our time (Eph.
 5:15-16; Rom.
-12:1)
+12:1) - our time set free for the Lord

 3. The future redemption of our bodies (Eph.
 4:30; Rom.
-8:23)
+8:23) - the body set free from effects of sin

 1. The future redemption of our inheritance (Eph.
-1:14)
+1:14) - creation set free from the effects of sin

-24 being justified freely by his grace through the redemption which is in Christ Jesus; v.24 This is the first time you get the work of Christ mentioned in Romans.
+24 being justified freely by his grace through the redemption which is in Christ Jesus; v.24 Justification and Redemption.
+This is the first time you get the work of Christ mentioned in Romans.
 At the cross, a full satisfaction was rendered to God’s claims of divine justice.
 Being fully satisfied and glorified, God can come out to man with the offer of full and free pardon through the redemption in Christ Jesus.
 We have to pay nothing, for it is offered “freely by his grace”.
 This is a clear statement of the basis of our salvation: grace.

-25a whom God has set forth a mercy-seat, through faith in his blood, v.25a By offering up Himself (1 John 2:2) to God, Christ has provided God with grounds to come out to man in mercy, through “his blood”.
+25a whom God has set forth a mercy-seat, through faith in his blood, v.25a The Means.
+By offering up Himself (1 John 2:2) to God, Christ has provided God with grounds to come out to man in mercy, through “his blood”.
 Now having been propitiated – not only satisfied but glorified – God now is for us in mercy!

 v.25b